lignumsystem/QSMreader/README.md

 12. Order of the branch (0 = stem, 1 = branch forking off from stem, etc.)
 13. Number of the cylinder in the branch
 14. added = is cylinder added to fill a gap (1 = true)

+If there are more than 14 items the rest are ignored.

 Usage: ./maketree file [-conifer] [-straighten] <br />
 -conifer     Stores the tree as a conifer, default is hardwood <br />